SowmyaVenky/Azure-DP-203/AZ-305/CaseStudy/12-Case-1.md

+** Note - This is a case study I got from a google search.
+This may or may not be a real question.
+I will try my best to not give solutions to problems that might come in the exam, but will try to comment on how I analyzed the problem as I read the case study.
+If this bothers you, please do not continue.

 **Overview**

 Contoso, Ltd, is a US-based financial services company that has a main office in New York and a branch office in San Francisco.